-The problem was, many prospective mortgagees inflated their income to access greater funds.
-It didn’t take long for self-cert mortgages to earn the unfortunate moniker, “Liar Loans”.
+The problem was, many prospective homeowners inflated their income to borrow greater funds.
+Thus, it didn’t take long for self-cert mortgages to earn the moniker, “Liar Loans”.

-As a result of poor performance, Self Certification mortgages found their way onto the scrap heap in October 2009.
+Because of their poor performance, Self Certification mortgages found themselves outlawed in October 2009.
 The now-defunct FSA accused lenders of using self-cert to avail customers of easy borrowing.

 The Financial Conduct Authority Standpoint on Self-Cert

-The FCA, successors of the FSA, is resolute that all lenders must now verify the income of mortgage applicants.
-This is to ensure that any new mortgage loan is a realistic match to the applicant’s affordability.
+The FCA, FSA’s successors, is resolute that lenders verify all mortgage applicants income.
+This is to ensure that new mortgages are a realistic match to applicants’ affordability.

-The problem self-employed people face is proving that affordability.
+The problem self-employed people face today is proving the aforementioned affordability.
 It’s especially true for freelancers and contractors operating through their own limited company.

 Getting a mortgage if you’re self-employed isn’t impossible.
 If you’ve been self-employed for three years or more, you should be fine.
 This is sufficient proof for to access most rates offered by mainstream lenders.

-In the absolute majority of cases, it’s better to work through a specialist mortgage broker.
-They have a deep understanding of what lenders will accept as verification of income for lending purposes.
+In the absolute majority of cases, it’s better to use a specialist mortgage broker.
+They have a deep understanding of the way self-employed people work.
+They also know what lenders will accept as verification of income for lending purposes.

-That’s the difference between them and the High Street.
-All too often, even in-branch advisors don’t know where to start with three years of trading accounts.
+That’s the difference between bespoke brokerages and the High Street.
+All too often, in-branch advisors don’t know where to start on 3 years’ worth of trading accounts.

-The self-employed struggle to secure mortgages most often when their business is less than two years old.
+The self-employed struggle with mortgages most often when they’ve traded less than two years.
 But that wouldn’t be a barrier for a specialist self-employed broker.
-They should have access to lenders willing to consider less than two years trading history.
+Such brokers should deal with lenders who consider businesses less than two years old.